Can we work it out? Can we be a family?

 I promise I'll be better, Daddy please don't leave. –"Family Portrait," Pink

 Divorce is a stressor; no doubt: It can raise your blood pressure and distract you into having an accident.
-But, can the stress of a divorce affect your children?
+Can the stress of a divorce affect your children?
 The answer, of course, is yes.
-But, it’s not always as straight forward as it seems.
+But, it’s not always as straightforward as it seems.

-Separation Anxiety Disorder – A Working Definition: Separation Anxiety Disorder is a clinical term that describes an extreme state of distress that’s experienced when a person is separated from someone they’re close to; like a mother or a father.
+Separation Anxiety Disorder is a clinical term that describes an extreme state of distress that’s experienced when a person is separated from someone they’re close to, like a mother or a father.

 - Some kids refuse to sleep alone.

 - Others will complain of feeling sick (when perfectly healthy), and become extremely clingy.

 - When it gets bad, some may even refuse to go to school.

 Separation Anxiety and Divorce: Separation anxiety tends to be more severe in children who have foster or divorced parents, which is understandable because they are separated from and in some ways “lose” a parent.
 It’s reported frequently in adopted kids as well.